 The higher the skill level you employ, the less instruction you will need to give, but the higher the cost.
 (That's the theory at least!)

 You can find very low cost options to outsource work on sites like Upwork.
 I have personally used some amazing freelancers through that site.
+As well as factoring in the hidden time of finding a suitable freelancer.
 If you hire the cheapest options, you'll find that you get what you pay for.
 You may end up needing to give a lot more guidance and many more revisions to get what you want done.
 If you factor your time in to that scenario - you'll find you paid a lot more for the job compared with hiring a more experienced and more expensive freelancer.

 When you use an agency, you should be paying for their experience and their management.
 A good agency should be able to deliver a better job than you can do using in-house resource or freelance resource.
 They should also get it done more efficiently than you, because they have experienced management who know what they are doing.
 If you don't get this experience from your agency, either they were over-committed or weren't well suited to the job you needed doing.

-Understanding the business challenges and needs, to work out the strategy to achieve the results in the most efficient way comes with experience.
+It takes experience to understand the business challenges and needs, to work out the strategy that will achieve the results in the most efficient way.

 It covers defining and communicating fundamentals about why your business exist such your company vision and mission to marketing specific strategies such as the 5 Ps of marketing - Product, Price, Promotion, Place, and People.